 East Africa’s very best cheetah-viewing opportunities are at Namiri Plains.
 20 years ago this area in the remote eastern Serengeti was closed off to tourism to allow big cat populations to recover, and today, the area is teeming with cheetah and lion.
 During 2014, Asilia was given permission to set up the only property available to travellers in the area and Namiri Plains was opened.
 With the nearest camp over an hour away, guests can enjoy this secluded piece of Serengeti heaven while on safari.

 Given the cats’ curious nature and the iconic African backdrop of bright blue sky and sweeping grasslands, you will find that photographing them is fun and rewarding.
 During your stay, you can learn more about protection initiatives from wildlife researchers.

 Land of The Lion King

-We are immensely proud to say that Asilia was Disney’s partner when their team filmed on location in Kenya in early 2017 as well as earlier this year for the latest The Lion King film.
-We showed them around for more than 2 weeks, guided by Asilia’s pro-guide and camp manager Roelof Schutte.
+We are immensely proud to say that we assisted the Disney team as they filmed on location in Kenya in early 2017 as well as earlier this year for the latest The Lion King film.
+We showed them around for more than 2 weeks, guided by our pro-guide and camp manager Roelof Schutte.
 The Disney team shot a diverse range of locations including the Aberdares, Lake Magadi, northern Kenya, Mt Kenya and of course the Masai Mara.
 Read more about this incredibly special partnership here.

 We would love to welcome you to East Africa and spend time with the lions of the land.
 Get in touch with your usual travel agent or make an enquriy below to find out more.